 - A blend that is synergistic and leads to competitive advantage in the market: The social model results in a higher quality product or service that the customer is willing, able, and indeed excited, to pay for.
 This advantage is beyond any customer urge to buy the product or service due to a desire to engage in social purchasing, although that motive may also be present.
 When a social model blends with an entrepreneurial model to create a competitive advantage, the synergy of the social and the entrepreneurial builds to the point where the effect each has upon the other is virtually instantaneous.

 - The social model does not have a role in addressing the customer’s needs, but the purchase funds the social model (often there is a customer desire to ‘buy social’).
-Here there is a disconnect (or tension)in the social and entrepreneurial blend.

 The three types of blends of ‘tension/disconnect’, ‘harmony’ and ‘synergy leading to a competitive advantage’, follow a continuum from the ‘tension/disconnect’ extreme, where the organization has friction that leads to pressure points, to the other extreme of ‘synergy’, where momentum abounds.
 For example, a social enterprise with a synergistic blend leading to a competitive advantage enjoys success as the market is more likely to pull demand, rather than a never-ending uphill sales push.